JuliaGraphs/MatrixNetworks.jl/README.md

 For example, `d,dt,p = bfs(A,1)` computes the bfs distance from the node represented by row 1 to all other nodes of the graph with adjacency matrix A. (A can be of type `SparseMatrixCSC` or `MatrixNetwork`).
 This representation can be easier to work with and handle.

-The package provides documentation with sample runs for all functions - viewable through Juila’s REPL.
+The package provides documentation with sample runs for all functions - viewable through Julia’s REPL.
 These sample runs come with sample data, which makes it easier for users to get started on `MatrixNetworks`.

 ## Package Installation: